w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/10-streaming.md

 :::: {.columns}
 ::: {.column width=60%}

-**Ordered**: events in a shard have a sequential IDs (unique in a shard)
+**Ordered**: events in a shard have sequential IDs (unique in a shard)

 - Local ordering keeps things much simpler than global ordering [@lamport2019time]
-- Applications maintain their own cursor for each shard
+- Applications maintain their cursor for each shard

 :::
 ::: {.column width=40%}